 I specialize in helping people to stop anxiety from ruling their lives.
-Anxiety feels awful and scary but I have found with with a combination of parts work, emdr, mindfulness, and talk therapy you can reduce your day to day anxiety.
-Imagine a life where it is easy to go to sleep or actually have a few relaxing hours without worry.
+Anxiety feels awful and scary but I have found that with a combination of parts work, EMDR, mindfulness, and talk therapy you can reduce your day-to-day anxiety.
+Imagine a life where it is easy to go to sleep or have a few relaxing hours without worry.
 You can have that life.
 Even if you have struggled with anxiety or panic for many years, there IS hope!

-Services are currently provide only via telehealth to those in Pennsylvania and California.
+Services are currently provided only via telehealth to those in Pennsylvania and California.

 Some Tips For Coping with Anxiety